-When assessing whether a contract for a derivative contains effective settlement conditions, the Authorised Investment Exchange shall take into account, depending on the nature of the derivative being admitted, whether the following criteria are satisfied:
+When assessing whether a contract for a Commodity Derivative contains effective settlement conditions, the Authorised Investment Exchange should take into account, depending on the nature of the derivative being admitted, whether the following criteria are satisfied:

-- (a) the arrangements for determining the settlement price of the derivative ensure that this price properly reflects the price or other value measure of the relevant underlying Investment; and - (b) where the settlement of the derivative requires or provides for the possibility of the delivery of an underlying Investment or asset rather than cash settlement, there are adequate settlement and delivery procedures for that underlying Investment as well as adequate arrangements to obtain relevant information about that underlying Investment.
+- (a) the arrangements for determining the settlement price of the derivative ensure that this price properly reflects the price or other value measure of the relevant underlying Investment; - (b) where the settlement of the derivative requires or provides for the possibility of the delivery of an underlying Investment or asset rather than cash settlement, there are adequate settlement and delivery procedures for that underlying Investment as well as adequate arrangements to obtain relevant information about that underlying Investment. - (c) appropriate supervisory arrangements are in place to monitor trading and settlement in such Commodity Derivative; and - (d) settlement and delivery, whether physical delivery or by cash settlement, can be effected in accordance with the contract terms and conditions of those Derivatives.